eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.issue.openid4vci/-authorization-handler/authorize.md

 #### Return

 Result containing the [AuthorizationResponse](../-authorization-response/index.md) with authorization code and server state,          or a failure if authorization fails or is cancelled

 #### Parameters

-androidJvm
+release

 | | |
 |---|---|